Knowing the difference between lead gen and demand gen is vital for leveraging both tactics to build a healthy sales pipeline.

 Examples of MOFU content you can use include product comparison posts, case studies, white papers, product-led webinars, and eBooks.
 You can gate most of this content to capture lead information and grow your pipeline.

-Paragon’s Brian Yam recommends creating MOFU content that answers questions high-intent users have.
+Paragon’s Brian Yam recommends creating MOFU content that answers questions of users with high buying intent.

 “Leveraging content that would only drive interest from high intent users as lead magnets on LinkedIn,” advises Yam.
 “It drives the majority of our pipeline, and also has served as a demand gen strategy given how new our category is.”